10 Best Things to do in Miami

 4. Explore food and culture at Little Havana

 Build by Cuban exiles, Little Havana is a pearl of Caribbean culture in Miami.
 The district has a rich menu of local food and a variety of diners, restaurants, bars, and nightclubs to choose from.
-Salsa nights and cigar tastings are local events you don’t want to miss on.
+Salsa nights and cigar tastings are local events you don’t want to miss.
 A true heaven for lovers of Cuban culture.

 5. Relax at South Beach